Flourishlove/Recipe-Recommendation/README.md

 If you don’t want to install all the libraries and packages in your system, you can use virtualenv to setup virtual environment:
 ```
 $ sudo pip install virtualenv
-$ cd webflask
+$ cd code
 $ virtualenv venv
 $ . venv/bin/activate  (For Windows user: $ venv\Scripts\activate)
 $ pip install -r requirements.txt
 $ python application.py
 ```
 This option provides you with a virtual environment in folder venv.
 Whenever you want to run the demo, you can just use command $ . venv/bin/activate.
 After testing demo, use
 ```
 $ deactivate
 ```
 to exist virtual environment.